-- a.
-WAN Infrastructure--Due to being in one building, we do not have WAN. - b.
-LAN Infrastructure--All of the offices, media centers, and classrooms in the complex are wired with CAT5e and CAT6 utilizing a fiber optic backbone with the ability to connect at least four computers and/or network devices.
+a.
+WAN Infrastructure--Due to being in one building, we do not have WAN.

+b.
+LAN Infrastructure--All of the offices, media centers, and classrooms in the complex are wired with CAT5 utilizing a fiber optic backbone with the ability to connect at least four computers and/or network devices.
 All schools and the central office are connected to the same LAN.
-The network primarily operates on Windows system currently utilizing Windows 2008 and 2012 servers.
-Main switches are 10Gb.
-Media centers are currently wired for 30 network devices.
-A managed wireless system has been installed and is constantly upgraded to enhance wireless capability throughout the building. - c.
+The network operates on Windows system currently utilizing Windows 2003 servers.
+Main switches are 100 Mb.
+Several classrooms have switches to allow for additional computers or network devices, as needed.
+Media centers are currently wired for 10-25 network devices.
+A managed wireless system has been installed and is constantly upgraded to enhance wireless capability throughout the building.

+c.
 Connectivity--Oneonta City Schools provides wireless connectivity through the entire complex.
-Within 2 years, the system plans on doubling the number of wireless access points.
+Within 3 years, the system plans on doubling the number of wireless access points, while focusing in the area of the 3rd-5th grade classrooms.
+In the past year, the system has purchased 90 MacBook Airs that are available in 3 carts and available for check-out.
 Due to the increase in the number of computers accessing the wireless network and plans to further increase the number of devices, additional access points are a necessity for dependable connectivity.
-The wireless system is managed and monitored. - d.
-Bandwidth--Oneonta City Schools currently provides 250Mbps of bandwidth through Alabama Supercomputer Authority.
+The wireless system is managed and monitored.

+d.
+Bandwidth--Oneonta City Schools currently provides 200 Mbps of bandwidth through Alabama Supercomputer Authority.
 The system has recently been provided an upgrade to support the increase in devices available for student and teachers.
-This increase in bandwidth is necessary for online assessments and accessing digital content and resources. - e.
-Internet Access--Internet access is provided by Alabama Supercomputer Authority and has been upgraded to 250Mbps to accommodate the increase in the number of devices. - f.
-Information Security and Safety-- Alabama Supercomputer Authority provides firewall and filtering service, Virus protection is provided by Sophos, and Sophos provides spam filtering; iBoss is used for web filtering and monitoring at both the local and provider levels. - g.
+This increase in bandwidth is necessary for online assessments and accessing digital content and resources.

+e.
+Internet Access--Internet access is provided by Alabama Supercomputer Authority and has been upgraded to 200 Mbps to accommodate the increase in the number of devices.

+f.
+Information Security and Safety-- Alabama Supercomputer Authority provides firewall and filtering service, Virus protection is provided by Sophos, and Sophos provides spam filtering; iBoss is used for web filtering and monitoring.

+g.
 Digital Content--Oneonta City Schools provides digital content with the most recent textbook adoptions.
 Through the curriculum and technology departments, teachers are updated with the most recent and beneficial digital content.
-Teachers are provided professional development where they are trained on using the digital content. - h.
+Teachers are provided professional development where they are trained on using the digital content.

+h.
 Digital Tools--Teachers are encouraged to use digital tools to engage students in their learning.
 OCS provides training on digital tools through Technology In Motion and by providing funds for teachers and administrators to attend AETC annually.
 Training is provided on an as-needed basis.

-Label Assurance Response Comment Attachment Did you complete the Inventory for each school in your school system?
+Label Assurance Response Comment Attachment Did you complete the Inventory for each school in your school system.
+If so, please upload the inventory collection worksheet below.
 Technology inventory is found in the LEA Technology Inventory Data Sharepoint Site.